MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/complementary-features-to-custom-logon.md

 > [!NOTE]
 > Changing the **Base** of **BrandingNeutral** will automatically convert the value field to the selected base.
 To ensure you are getting the correct value, select the base before entering the value.

 The following table shows the possible values.
-To disable multiple Welcome screen UI elements, combine these values using bitwise exclusive-or logic.
-Alternatively, you can select the **Decimal** base when modifying the **BrandingNeutral** value, and combine actions by adding the decimal values of the desired actions and inputting the sum as the value of **BrandingNeutral**.
+To disable multiple Logon screen UI elements, you can select the **Decimal** base when modifying the **BrandingNeutral** value, and combine actions by adding the decimal values of the desired actions and inputting the sum as the value of **BrandingNeutral**.
 For example, to disable the Power button and the Language button, select the decimal option for the base, then add the decimal values of each, in this case 2 and 4 respectively, and input the total (6) as the value for **BrandingNeutral**.

 | Action |Description| Registry value (Hexadecimal) | Registry value (Decimal)|
 |--------|------------|----|---|